Executive Director

 Danielle Gentry-Barth, CFRE

-Danielle Gentry-Barth, CFREEducation Co-Vice President
+Danielle Gentry-Barth, CFREProfessional Development Co-Vice President

 Danielle has spent her entire career leading non-for-profit organizations to record- levels of success.
 She has worked the full spectrum of not-for-profit fundraising, marketing, and programming, and has earned a reputation for strategically aligning these with organizational vision and mission.
 Understanding the transformational power of philanthropy, Danielle enjoys working with leaders to gain confidence and comfort in all aspects of fundraising.